The Library holds programs throughout the year to help create young readers.

 Every fall, the Wichita area is encouraged to join in on reading and enjoying community activities surrounding one book.
 While the selected book is for adults, the Wichita Public Library and its various partners provide companion books as well as many programs designed for children, teens and families.
-The 2020 NEA: Big Read Wichita, featuring Circe by Madeline Miller, was moved to January 9-February 21, 2021.
+The 2022 NEA: Big Read Wichita selection was The House on Mango Street by Sandra Cisneros.
+The next Big Read Wichita will launch in March 2023, featuring Can't We Talk About Something More Pleasant? by Roz Chast.
 More information can be found at

 Each November, libraries across the state observe Kansas Reads to Preschoolers Month, an event that promotes reading to children from birth through age 5.
 Parents, librarians, early childhood professionals, and caregivers are encouraged to read a chosen book.
 During this month, the Library serves thousands of preschoolers in Wichita through visits to schools and early childhood facilities.
-The selection for 2021 was Grumpy Bird by Jeremy Tankard.
+The selection for 2022 was Not a Box by Antoinette Portis.

 The Library has partnered with GraceMed and University of Kansas Pediatric Clinics to offer a free book at well-child exams.
 At each exam, parents are given a coupon that can be redeemed at the Library for one free children's book.